circlesandlines/KibotoVision/README.md

 - pyautogui
 - ffmpeg

+## Usage
+Simply extent the Brain class in **brain_rtp.py** and override the **brain** function.
+Check the **sample_bot.py** file for an example.

+**Note:** pyautogui has a failsafe feature, so that when your keyboard and mouse actions backfire, you can cancel the actions by moving the mouse to the top right.
+The Brain class enables this by default.

 ## Notes:
 - Check out the `capture_rtp.sh` file for adjusting framerate and stream quality
 - for pyautogui usage, check the sample bot, as well as the [documentation](https://pyautogui.readthedocs.org/en/latest/introduction.html)